 Laura Fauquier was born in Ottawa, Canada.
 She earned a Bachelor of Fine Arts interdisciplinary degree from the Nova Scotia College of Art and Design (Halifax) in 2006.
 Her major areas of study were textiles, photography and jewellery.
 In 2006-07 she was an intern at the Victoria and Albert Museum in London, England.

-Her primary medium is loom weaving using merino and alpaca wools from Italy, Uruguay and Peru.
-Employing traditional techniques, she creates one of kind scarves, one-overs (a short scarf that pins in place instead of wrapping around the neck) and throw blankets in vibrant, contemporary patterns.
+Her primary medium is loom weaving using merino wools from Italy, Uruguay and Peru.
+Employing traditional techniques, she creates one of kind scarves, one-overs and throws in vibrant, contemporary patterns.

-The colour palette Laura uses is inspired by her own landscape photography capturing the abstract texture of things found deteriorating in their environment: iron, tree bark, oil on water, peeling paint.
+Her colour palette is inspired by her own landscape photography capturing the abstract texture of things found deteriorating in their environment: iron, tree bark, oil on water, peeling paint.
 In this way, she links together the idea of what is naturally aging with what is new… in form, materials and function.